magonxesp/bus/README.md

 ### Example applications available

 * *in-memory*: Uses the sync in memory bus implementation.
-* *in-memory-async* (WIP 👷‍♂️): Uses the in memory async bus implementation based in kotlin coroutines.
+* *in-memory-async*: Uses the in memory async bus implementation based in ``LinkedBlockingQueue`` on a separated thread.
+* *rabbitmq*: Uses the RabbitMQ bus implementation.

 ## Performance test